Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 Stabiliser: Protecting Chlorine from Sunlight

 In sunny climates like Coffs Harbour, ultraviolet light can break down chlorine rapidly.
-Stabiliser, also known as cyanuric acid, protects chlorine from being destroyed by sunlight.
+Stabiliser — also known as cyanuric acid — shields chlorine from UV degradation.

-Without stabiliser, chlorine levels can drop quickly during hot, bright days.
+Without stabiliser, chlorine levels can crash during hot, bright days.
 With the correct stabiliser level:

 - Chlorine lasts longer